jhpyle/docassemble/_docs/background.md

 keep track of the status of the `bg_task` action, which is running in the background.

-The `bg_task` action does not change any of the variables in the interview, but it passes its result back to the interview using `background_response()`.
+The `bg_task` action does not permanently change any of the variables in the interview, but it passes its result back to the interview using `background_response()`.

 {% highlight python %}